Efficient Weingarten Map and Curvature Estimation on Manifolds: Numerical Experiments

-We test the optimal convergence rate on a torus and an ellipsoid.
-The sample size for the torus with major radius 5 and minor radius 2 ranges from $1000$ to $20000$.
+We test the optimal convergence rate on a 2-dimensional torus and a 2-dimensional ellipsoid.
+The sample size for the torus with major radius $5$ and minor radius $2$ ranges from $1000$ to $20000$.
 The sample size for the ellipsoid with length of principal axes $6,6,8$ ranges from $7000$ to $30000$. $k$ is chosen to be $n^{\frac{2}{3}}$.
+Points are uniformly sampled.
 Figure \ref{rate} is the $ \log (n)$-$\log(\mse)$ plot.
 The slopes match the optimal convergence rate.